Duncanma/Blog/content/Blog/2004-01-23-multi-msdn-multimedia.md

 **A new .NET Rocks! has been posted:** <http://msdn.microsoft.com/dotnetrocks/>

-> In this, Mark&#8217;s last show, Carl and Mark welcome Rory Blyth, who writes a very popular blog at http://www.neopoleon.com.
+> In this, Mark's last show, Carl and Mark welcome Rory Blyth, who writes a very popular blog at http://www.neopoleon.com.
 Rory talks about the .NET community and the Open Source Software (OSS) community, writing, blogging, driving to the PDC from Las Vegas, Longhorn, and more.

 **A new MSDN TV has been posted.**